Geometrical Origin of the Cosmological Constant: Cosmological constant as a function of the scale factor

 where $A_{1}$, $A_{2}$, $B_{1}$ and $B_{2}$ are constants.

-We note here that the solutions (\ref{sol}) are different from the standard ones, $\rho^{m}\propto a^{-3}$ and $\rho^{r}\propto a^{-4}$, by the presence of the additional term $a^{-2}$ due the time dependence of the cosmological constant.
+We note here that the solutions (\ref{sol}) are different from the standard ones, $\rho^{m}\sim a^{-3}$ and $\rho^{r}\sim a^{-4}$, by the presence of the additional term $a^{-6\alpha}(t)$ due the time dependence of the dark energy.
 These solutions combined with Friedmann equations (\ref{Fried}) will give the time evolution of the scale factor $a(t)$.